 Dates and locations

 The course will be taking place in different locations throughout the year.
-The forthcoming course dates for 2018 are:
+The forthcoming course dates are:

 If you would like to attend one of these courses, please register your interest via our online booking form.